 - Graduation Requirement: All students must pass Four years of English in order to graduate. - Levels: English courses are offered at two levels in the freshman and sophomore years.
 At the eleventh and twelfth grades, an Advanced Placement course is also offered.
 All students enrolled in AP courses must take the AP exam in May. - Curriculum H Level: Honors classes require certain academic strengths and habits of mind.
 Students should demonstrate clear enjoyment of the written language as evidenced through a love of reading and writing; the student should be able to read challenging texts independently and write carefully considered essays with limited teacher direction.
-Students need to be able to reason abstractly and think symbolically, take responsibility for their learning, and appreciate their important role as members of a learning community. - Heterogeneous Courses (Grades 11 and 12 Electives): Students can earn Honors credit in these courses through more challenging research and project work. - Entry Criteria for Grade 9 Honors English: Primary among the considerations for entry into the ninth grade honors course is the recommendation of the eighth grade teacher.
-A student's current teacher understands his or her academic strengths and unique learning style. - Grade 11 English Requirement: American Literature is a required course for all juniors except those who select AP Language and Composition. - Grade 12 English Requirement: A full year of English must be selected in Grade 12.
+Students need to be able to reason abstractly and think symbolically, take responsibility for their learning, and appreciate their important role as members of a learning community. - Heterogeneous Courses (Grades 11 and 12 Electives): Students can earn Honors credit in these courses through more challenging research and project work.

+- Grade 11 English Requirement: American Literature is a required course for all juniors except those who select AP Language and Composition. - Grade 12 English Requirement: A full year of English must be selected in Grade 12.
 Students who take more than one English course should carefully consider the reading and writing requirements of courses since all English courses require a serious time commitment. - Summer Reading: All English courses have required summer reading.
 A complete list of the titles for each course will be available in June through school offices and online.
 Summer reading will be tested during the first full week of school in September. - Senior Electives: With the exception of AP Language and Literature, all senior electives are heterogeneously grouped.
 Students may elect to earn honors credit in September.